Case Study · AI Translation

 How we solved it

-We built a model router in the backend that accepts a model preference from the user and routes the translation request to the right API.
-If the selected model fails or times out, the router falls back to the next available model automatically.
-Response formatting normalizes output from both APIs into a consistent structure.
+We built a model router in the backend that takes the user's model preference and sends the request to the right API.
+If the chosen model fails or times out, the router falls back to the next available one automatically, and response formatting normalises the output from both APIs into one consistent structure.

 Baba settings with usage meter and subscription info